tnahs/PrintQR/README.md

 #
 category = "slicer"

 # A valid Python type.
-This type is used when validating
-# values passed into the field.
-The value defined here
+This type is used when validating values passed into the
-# is passed to `eval` to retrieve the type.
+# filed.
+The value defined here is passed to `eval` to retrieve the type.
 #
 # Must be one of:
 #